 Located along old Route 66 in Flagstaff, Arizona is the Hotel Monte Vista.
 Opening on New Year’s Day, 1927, this historic hotel, listed on the National Register of Historic Places, has been fully restored to its former glory and continues to serve the traveling public today.
 Along with playing host to numerous famous figures over the years, such as John Wayne, Bing Crosby, and Harry Truman, it also apparently is home to a number of unearthly figures.

 This old hotel is one of the very few American hotels built entirely from public taxes, when, in 1924, a man by the name of V.M.
 Slipher spearheaded a local fundraising campaign to build the hotel.

-In 1924, tourism was a burgeoning business in Flagstaff, where lodging was too scarce to keep visitors in town to spend their hard earned dollars.
+In 1924, tourism was a burgeoning business in Flagstaff, where lodging was too scarce to keep visitors in town to spend their hard-earned dollars.
 Slipher’s efforts resulted in a city-voted ordinance that established a municipal bond to build the hotel.

 After its opening, the hotel was popular not only among the tourists but also a favorite of the locals who quickly coined the phrase, “Meet me at the Monte V.” In its first year, the hotel hosted Mary Costigan’s daily three-hour radio show from room 105.
 Costigan was the first American woman to be granted a radio broadcasting license.

 Opening during the prohibition era, this didn’t stop the Hotel Monte Vista Lounge from ignoring the law and running a profitable bootlegging operation out of Flagstaff’s most popular speakeasy.
 However, in 1931, the place was raided by local officials and shut down, only to resume business two years later when prohibition finally came to an end.
 For five years between 1935 and 1940, the hotel lounge and lobby also offered its many guests a wide range of slot machines to choose from, the only ones ever in Flagstaff.